 Pie Town is a tiny town located in the state of New Mexico.
 With a population of 166 people and just one neighborhood, Pie Town is the 156th largest community in New Mexico.
-Much of the housing stock in Pie Town was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Pie Town economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+Pie Town has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Pie Town, where the median household income is .

 Pie Town real estate is some of the most expensive in New Mexico, although Pie Town house values don't compare to the most expensive real estate in the U.S.

-Pie Town is a blue-collar town, with 41.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Pie Town is generally considered to be a blue-collar town.
+41.03% of the Pie Town workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Pie Town is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Pie Town who work in office and administrative support (58.97%), sales jobs (0.00%), and personal care services (0.00%).

-Pie Town’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Pie Town’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Pie Town is worth considering.